 Christina's Question: I was awarded temporary custody until our next court date.
 Will I be able to get a passport for my son without my ex's consent?
-I may be traveling soon, my lawyer isn't sure if the laws have changed.
+I may be traveling soon, and my lawyer isn't sure if the laws have changed.
 Can you let me know if there is a web address I can read about my rights with temporary custody?

 Heather's Question: In the future I'd like to have a passport for my 7 year old son.
 I have been trying to reach his father by phone, without any luck.
 They are unable to serve him papers for child support, so how am I supposed to get him served for the passport consent?
 Can I do this without his consent if I can't even get a hold of him?